 The Age-CPU proposes a backbone using two perspectives convolution architecture with depthwise global attention modules to extract age features from the face image.
-Inspired by the backbone in [13], this backbone of the proposed architecture only consists of two sequences of convolution layers, the primary key for extracting age features from a face.
+This backbone consists of two sequences of convolution layers which is the primary key for extracting age features.
 It applies different kernel sizes to capture features based on local dependencies in various areas in each sequence.
 We name them as different perspectives in viewing.
 It aims to obtain more information and enrich the spatial component extracted from the images.
-Unlike in [13], it only uses 3×3 and 5×5 kernel sizes in this backbone.
+It uses 3×3 and 5×5 kernel sizes in this backbone.
 Each perspective consists of three convolution layers arranged sequentially with one-times expansion in the number of kernels from 16, 32, and 32.
-Leaky ReLU (Leaky Rectified Linear Unit) activation function and a batch normalization technique [14] are used after convolution operations to bargain with the gradient problem.
-It also applies a dropout technique before the last convolution layer to prevent overfitting [15].
+Leaky ReLU (Leaky Rectified Linear Unit) activation function and a batch normalization technique [13] are used after convolution operations to bargain with the gradient problem.
+It also applies a dropout technique before the last convolution layer to prevent overfitting [14].

 In order to shrink the feature map and summarize the essential features with high activation values, it applies max-pooling operations with different sizes.
 After the first and second convolution layers, it put a 3×3 max-pooling layer with strides two to summarize the broader area in this architecture's low and middle-level features.
-Further, it put a 2×2 max-pooling layer with stride two after the last convolution layer.
+Further, it put a 2×2 maxpooling layer with stride two after the last convolution layer.
 The attention module is assigned to improve the quality of the feature map produced by the previous layers, as will be discussed in detail in the next section.
 Then, a concatenate operation is applied to fuse the two perspectives, followed by a flattening process to make a one-dimensional vector and feed them to the classification module.